auroral-ui/hexo-theme-aurora-docs/docs/guide/plugins.md

 ```

 :::tip
-If no `author` attribute is set for an post, the default author of the blog will be used as the author of the post.
+If no `author` attribute is set for an post, the default author of the blog will be used.
 :::

 ## Comments